Ricky0625/cpp_modules/CPP05/README.md

 For Ex02, we were asked to create three concrete classes that inherit from the Form class.
 Each of them will have a different output when being executed.

 ## Ex03: At least this beats coffee-making

+For ex03, we were asked to create an Intern class which will helps to create forms.
+The subject asked us to avoid unreadable and ugly solutions like using if/elseif/else forest.